Work experience is the cornerstone of most resumes. How can you highlight work experiences more effectively on your resume?

 In the work experience section of a resume, you need to include a number of elements for every job.
 At the very least, you should include:

 If you use a resume builder, the builder will typically prompt you for these pieces of information as you create your resume.
 You also have the option of choosing your best achievement and highlighting it as a “Key Achievement” or similar term.
-On average, you should usually only put five bullet points maximum, attached to each piece of work experience.
+On average, you should usually have five bullet points maximum for each piece of work experience.

 Employers often use applicant tracking systems (ATS) to scan resumes, and ATS will read through the work experience section to make sure job seekers have the right professional experiences.
 Make sure you look through the job description to find specific keywords for experiences the employers want (e.g., “adept at budgeting and account management”).
 Highlight these experiences in your resume where you can.